frederic-perez/AmE-dictionary/dictionary.md

 __deep-six__ _v_ :two: _informal_ Destroy or dispose of (something) irretrievably. _Someone had deliberately deep-sixed evidence._
 __deer__ _adj_ _A deer survey._
 __deface__ _v_ _Defacing two murals._
+__defamation__ _n_ :dart::open_mouth: Defamation is a dirty trick against someone's reputation.
+If you were so furious at your friend that you spread a rumor that he was still wetting his bed, that would be defamation of your friend.
+The noun defamation describes something very mean and completely deliberate, essentially a false accusation against someone or an attack on a person's good reputation.
+The terms libel and slander — written or spoken lies about a person, group, or business — both fall under the category of defamation.
+Sometimes defamation is even a punishable crime, and in every instance it's unkind and malicious.
 __default__ _v_ :three::shit: _The Solar Energy company defaulted._
 __defect__ (defected) :two: _v_ Abandon one's country or cause in favour of an opposing one. _He defected to the Soviet Union after the war._ _Syn_ desert, go over to the enemy, change sides/loyalties/allegiances, turn traitor
 __defected__